ojitha/ojitha.github.io/_posts/2025-10-31-Functional-Programming-Abstractions-in-Scala.md

     style C fill:#2196F3
 ```

-**Diagram Explanation**: Elements combine together using the binary operation, and the grouping order doesn't affect the final result.
+**Diagram Explanation**: Elements combine using the binary operation, and the grouping order doesn't affect the final result.

 **Formal Definition**: A semigroup consists of:
 - A set $S$ (in Scala, this is a type `A`)